Centavito

 "Centavito" is a song written and performed by American singer Romeo Santos.
 It was released as the sixth and final single from Santos's third studio album Golden.
-The music video was shot in Mexico City and released on July 21, 2018, coincidentally Santos' 37th birthday and the album's 1st anniversary of release.
+The music video was shot in Mexico City and released on July 21, 2018, in celebration of Santos' 37th birthday and the album's 1st anniversary of release.
 It features Argentine actress Eva De Dominici.